 Thoughts for accompanying the end of life.

-The current relentless pandemic and the multiple disruptions going on around the world naturally bring into focus the fragility of our lives.
+The current multiple disruptions going on around the world naturally bring into focus the fragility of our lives.
 So it seems appropriate to think about some difficult situations that we all face sooner or later, or may already be facing at present, in the understanding that each situation is different and that when dealing with great stress, loss or tragedy there are no easy answers.

 When we accompany someone who is very sick, afflicted by the disabilities of extreme old age, or coming to the end of their life, there are so many anxieties and emotions that come up.
 If we have been providing long term care, we may already be worn out by exhaustion and the stress of the daily physical and psychological challenges involved.
 But, even if we are not the hands-on carer, witnessing the decline of a loved one can be an overwhelming experience.